 - 1. To turn the power supply on, set POWER ON/OFF circuit breaker (1, Figure 2-1) to ON.
-Apply firm, continuous pressure to rocker actuator until fully engaged. - When the power supply is turned on, it beeps and performs a self-test which sequentially checks the power status, PFC module (DC bus voltage), A/D converter, display board, SENSE status, and EEPROM. - 3.
-While the self-test is in process, the following occurs: - · For 1 second all the indicators on the front panel are lit. - For 1.6 seconds the Voltage display shows rated voltage and the Current display shows rated current.
+Apply firm, continuous pressure to rocker actuator until fully engaged. - 2.
+When the power supply is turned on, it beeps and performs a self-test which sequentially checks the power status, PFC module (DC bus voltage), A/D converter, display board, SENSE status, and EEPROM. - 3.
+While the self-test is in process, the following occurs: - For 1 second all the indicators on the front panel are lit. - For 1.6 seconds the Voltage display shows rated voltage and the Current display shows rated current.
 The rest of the indicators are unlit and the digital and analog interfaces are temporarily disabled. - For 1.2 seconds the Voltage display shows Hx.xx (hardware version) and the Current display shows Fx.xx (firmware version).
-The rest of the indicators are still unlit. - For 1.2 seconds the Voltage display shows Ax.xx (A/D converter version) and Current display shows Dx.xx (display board version).
-The rest of the indicators are still unlit.
+The rest of the indicators are still unlit. - For 1.2 seconds the Voltage display shows Ax.xx (Main Control version) and Current display shows Dx.xx (display board version).
+The rest of the indicators are still unlit. - 4.
+When the self-test is complete, the Voltage display shows the last voltage setpoint value and the Current display shows the last current setpoint value.
+All the front panel keys are functional and the remote-controlled functions can be enabled.

-- 4. When the self-test is complete, the Voltage display shows the last voltage setpoint value and the Current display shows the last current setpoint value.
-All the front panel keys are functional and the remote-controlled functions can be enabled. - If an error occurs, the red (alarm) LED goes on.
+- If an error occurs, the red (alarm) LED goes on.
 Refer to PAR.
-3.3.45 to view the error code. - 5.
-After a successful self test, the factory default conditions upon power up are as shown in Table 3-2.
+3.3.50 to view the error code. - 5.
+When the unit is turned on for the first time, the factory default conditions upon power up after a successful self test are as shown in Table 3-2.